npmcdn-to-unpkg-bot/txt/pages/2016/05/robot-design-school/index.md

 ----

 Designing an AI system that could recreate a core discipline of a complex profession turned into a bit of a challenge.
-For one, I had to learn about AI and all of its disciplines, on the job, from first principles (I don't have a computer science background, and I was the only design-engineer on the project - we were spread super thin).
+For one, I had to learn about AI and all of its disciplines, on the job, from first principles (I don't have a computer science background, andd I was the only design-engineer on the project - we were spread super thin).
 At the time I was going for a daily evening walk around Pacific Heights to take a break from my screen, look at the sunset and mull over the enormity of the task.
 On one such walk an Alan Turing quote popped into mind.

 > Instead of trying to produce a programme (sic) to simulate the adult mind, why not rather try to produce one which simulates the child's?
 If this were then subjected to an appropriate course of education one would obtain the adult brain.
 >